armdevvel/mxe-SHARED/README.md

 A: You can open an issue here, or try to fix it yourself if you wanted to.
 We may be busy, but we will get to your issue as soon as we possibly can!

 Q: What if I have more questions?? \
 A: As said, don't be afraid to open an issue for help.
-If the question is a very good one, we will put it here that way more people do not have to dig through issues for help.
+If the question is a good one, we will put it here that way more people do not have to dig through issues for help.

 Q: So what libraries don't work?
 (ARM question) \
-A: GTK2, and GTK3.
-Anything with OGL is hit or miss since ARM Windows is crazy.
+A: GTK2 mainly to our knowledge.

 Q: So what libraries DO work?
 (ARM question) \
-A: SDL, SDL2, Qt5 (you have to configure it yourself), QtWebKit (with a ton of Makefile editing), GLib, GLEW and GLU, libffi, libjpeg, libxslt, libtiff, libpng, dbus, PCRE, libtasn, libwebp, libxml, OpenSSL (build on Windows required, but I have that, working towards working MXE build), liblzma, libexslt, libchromaprint, libav* (ffmpeg), json-c, json-glib, freetype, expat, fribidi, bzip2, libsamplerate, Boost (LETS GOO!), FFTW3, GStreamer (manual build), pthreads, and pixman (MPFR, MPC, and GMP will build, but need work)
+A: SDL, SDL2, Qt5 (MXE builds WIP), QtWebKit (with a ton of Makefile editing), GLib, GLEW and GLU, libffi, libjpeg, libxslt, libtiff, libpng, dbus, PCRE, libtasn, libwebp, libxml, OpenSSL (build on Windows required, but I have that, working towards working MXE build), liblzma, libexslt, libchromaprint, libav* (ffmpeg), json-c, json-glib, freetype, expat, fribidi, bzip2, libsamplerate, Boost (LETS GOO!), FFTW3, GStreamer (manual build), pthreads, and pixman (MPFR, MPC, and GMP will build, but need work)

 Q: So... are we getting an RT browser? \
-A: Sadly no, but also yes.
-The quickest way to explain is that Windows RT only has THUMB ARM mode, meaning it cannot run things such as JIT, which makes browsing the web painfully slow.
-However, the leaked Windows 10 on ARM32 image has full ARM32 CPU power and can run normal ARM32 code.
-We can build WebKit without JIT, if I am not mistaken, but it will be insanely slow.
+A: Yes..!
+To an extent. -ish.
+The quickest way to explain is that Windows RT (8/8.1) only runs things in THUMB2 mode, meaning it cannot run things such as ARM32 JIT, which makes browsing the web painfully slow.
+However, the leaked Windows 10 on ARM32 image has no limitations on the CPU (doesn't run in THUMB2 mode) and can run normal ARM32 code.
+We can build WebKit without JIT, but it is MUCH slower.
 The best bet is to just upgrade to Windows 10 on ARM32.
-It's faster, and it allows for much more opportunity, but we know not all people can, therefore we will attempt to compile a JIT-less QtWebKit.
-We've got you covered, RT users!
+It's faster, and it allows for much more opportunity, but we know not all people can or want to, so therefore we will maintain a JIT-less QtWebKit.
+We've got you covered, RT8.1 users!
+(Users wondering about just writing a JIT in THUMB2, go check [issue 1](https://github.com/armdevvel/mxe/issues/1).
+It's a discussion, should give a little insight as to thoughts from us.)

 # Original README